National Action Plan to Advance Patient Safety

 Reducing preventable harm requires a concerted, persistent, coordinated effort by all stakeholders, and a total systems approach to safety.
 Total systems safety requires coordination at many levels, which in turn necessitates robust collaboration among all stakeholders.

-By harnessing the knowledge and insights of influential federal agencies, leading health care organizations, patient and family advocates, and respected industry experts into a set of actionable and effective recommendations, the National Action Plan provides clear direction for making significant advances toward safer care and reduced harm across the continuum of care.
+By harnessing the knowledge and insights of influential federal agencies, leading health care organizations, patient and family advocates, and respected industry experts into a set of actionable and effective recommendations, Safer Together: A National Action Plan to Advance Patient Safety provides clear direction for making significant advances toward safer care and reduced harm across the continuum of care.

 By planning and investing together, mobilizing resources together, learning together, and sharing lessons learned, we can drive meaningful change and advance the goal of creating the safest health care for patients and those who care for them.